rumq/java-corejava-book/pages/v2ch01Streams.md

 A map operation takes a function and returns a stream consisting of the results of applying the given function to the elements of this stream.

+A flatMap operations returns a stream consisting of the results of replacing each element of this stream with the contents of a mapped stream produced by applying the provided mapping function to each element.
+Each mapped stream is closed after its contents have been placed into this stream.
+(If a mapped stream is null an empty stream is used, instead.).
+In other words, it takes a stream of streams and returns a flattened stream.

+A multiple map operation can be replaced by a single flatMap operation.

+A mapMulti operation takes a function that returns a collection, and then returns a stream consisting of the results of replacing each element of this stream with the contents of a mapped collection produced by applying the provided mapping function to each element.
+In other words, it takes a stream of collections and returns a flattened stream.

+A mapMulti operation a stream consisting of the results of replacing each element of this stream with multiple elements, specifically zero or more elements.
+Replacement is performed by applying the provided mapping function to each element in conjunction with a consumer argument that accepts replacement elements.
+The mapping function calls the consumer zero or more times to provide the replacement elements.

 1.4 Extracting Substreams and Combining Streams

 1.5 Other Stream Transformations